 - User level: Beginner/Enthusiast

-With so much competition in the market of full-frame cameras, the EOS 6D Mark II still holds its place by providing users with a plethora of features.
+With so much competition in the market of full-frame cameras, the EOS 6D Mark II <- Affiliate Link 🙂 still holds its place by providing users with a plethora of features.
 This wealth of improvements include a Full-frame CMOS sensor, 26.2MP, 3.0-inch vari-angle touchscreen, 1,040,000 dots, 1080p video capture, and much more.

 The biggest change is perhaps the new sensor.
-It not only offers a sizeable boost in resolution over the 20.2MP chip of predecessors but also a lot more pixels than the rivals.
-It also brings with it a native sensitivity range of ISO100-40,000 which can be expanded to an equivalent of ISO50-102,400 which is quite impressive.
+It offers a sizeable boost in resolution over the 20.2MP chip of predecessors and a lot more pixels than the rivals.
+It also brings a native sensitivity range of ISO100-40,000, which can be expanded to an equivalent of ISO50-102,400, which is quite impressive.

-Then this EOS 6D Mark II also boasts Canon’s DIGIC 7 processing engine, which processes information 14 times faster than the previous DIGIC 6 engine.
-This makes the camera better equipped at handling image noise at higher sensitivities.
+This EOS 6D Mark II also boasts Canon’s DIGIC 7 processing engine, which processes information 14 times faster than the previous DIGIC 6 engine.
+This makes the camera better equipped to handle image noise at higher sensitivities.
 It is one of the first full-frame cameras to use the DIGIC 7 engine.
-The viewfinder coverage has improved from predecessors however it is still a compromise with 98% coverage which allows stray elements to creep into the edge of the frame.
+The viewfinder coverage has improved from its predecessors; however, it is still a compromise with 98% coverage, allowing stray elements to creep into the frame’s edge.

 While the viewfinder may not have much improvement, the 3.0-inch vari-angle rear display has improved significantly.
 It no longer sits flush to the body and can be pulled away from the body.
 Moreover, it is also touch-sensitive.

-Then it also has complementary features such as an expected trio of connectivity options which are Wi-Fi, NFC, and Bluetooth.
+It also has complementary features such as an expected trio of connectivity options, which are Wi-Fi, NFC, and Bluetooth.
 They enable rapid connection and remote transfer of images from your camera to compatible smart devices.
 The Bluetooth is also of low-energy connection.
 There is a microphone input for audio as well.

 Coming on to movie capture, the drawback of this Canon is that it has opted not to include 4K capabilities.
 This limits it to Full HD with frame rates up to 60p.
-Even though there is a 4K time-lapse option that stitches images together into a 4K-resolution video but it is a major disappointment.
+A 4K time-lapse option stitches images together into a 4K-resolution video, but it is a major disappointment.